-ALTERNATIVES CONSIDERED
+OTHER ALTERNATIVES CONSIDERED

-15. ImmD has critically examined the feasibility of identifying a directorate post within the Department to absorb the duties of the CSM, but has come to the view that such an alternative is not feasible.
+14. ImmD has critically examined the feasibility of identifying a directorate post within the Department to absorb the duties of the CSM, but has come to the view that such an alternative is not feasible.
 Existing directorate immigration officers do not have professional competence in IT, though they are heavily involved in IT developments such as formulation of user requirements and data protection safeguards.
-Moreover, they are already fully occupied with their existing responsibilities relating to immigration entry/exit control, visa policies, enforcement and litigation, personal documentation, administration management support.
-The option of extending the CSM post on a supernumerary and time-limited basis is considered undesirable.
-There is an on-going need for the technical leadership of CSM to maintain effective performance and continuous improvement of existing large-scale and complex IT systems in ImmD on a day-to-day basis and to continuously implement new IT project initiatives to cope with the dynamic business environment of the Department, international practices, advancement in technology and public expectations.
+Moreover, they are already fully occupied with their existing responsibilities relating to immigration entry/exit control, visa policies, enforcement and litigation, personal documentation, administration and management support.
+The option of extending the CSM post on a supernumerary and time-limited basis is There is an on-going need for the technical considered undesirable. leadership of CSM to maintain effective performance and continuous improvement of existing IT systems in ImmD on a day-to-day basis and to continuously implement new IT project initiatives to cope with the dynamic business environment of the Department.

-16. To allow the lapsing of the CSM post will hamper the efficiency, integration and development of various inter-dependent systems in ImmD.
+15. To allow the lapsing of the CSM post will hamper the efficiency, integration and development of various inter-dependent systems in ImmD.
 We have considered the option of engaging a non-civil service contract staff or a consultant to lead and control the planning, implementation and operation of the various projects and systems in ImmD.
 However, due to security concern and to avoid potential conflict of interest in dealing with external consultants/service contractors, we are of the view that the work should continue to be taken up by a civil servant.
-The option of deploying a SSM to take up the CSM's duties is also not feasible.
+The option of deploying an SSM to take up the CSM's duties is also not feasible.
 Having regard to the system complexity, project scale and the number of SSMs in the current hierarchy, it is inappropriate to appoint one of the SSMs to assume the leadership and management role.